raed667/opensky-api/README.md

 # OpenSky

+[Status] Stable but not actively used.
+If you encounter a problem, create an issue and I will respond with best effort.

 Lightweight wrapper for OpenSky’s REST API.
 The API lets you retrieve live airspace information for research and non-commerical purposes.
 Please refer to [OpenSky Network API documentation](https://openskynetwork.github.io/opensky-api/index.html).

 This project is not affiliated to [OpenSky Network](https://github.com/openskynetwork), but the codebase is heavily inspired by the [opensky-api](https://github.com/openskynetwork/opensky-api) Java implementation.